Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 A **decision architecture** is the explicit distribution of authority, involvement, accountability, escalation, and organizational memory for consequential decisions.

-Explicit decision rights make clear who can decide, who must contribute, who is accountable, and where a decision goes when it exceeds the current mandate.
+Explicit decision rights make clear who can decide, who must contribute, who is accountable, and where a decision goes when it exceeds the current mandate.[^weill-ross]

 > Those who make consequential decisions shape the architecture that emerges.